 This phenomenon holds true even though you may have symptoms consistent with a herniated disc injury in the hospital Emergency Department immediately after an auto collision.
 Indeed, in the Emergency Department immediately after the car crash, the X-rays of the neck or back are usually negative, even though an MRI study of spine turns out positive for an acute herniated disc several months later.

-Our attorneys understand the biomechanical processes that cause a herniated disc.
+Our car accident attorneys understand the biomechanical processes that cause a herniated disc.
 In a rear-end car crash, the mechanical forces acting on your body can result in an abnormal flexion-extension of your spine.
 When this happens, one of the spinal discs between two of your vertebra can become herniated, that is, the impact forced “disc material beyond the limits of the intervertebral disc space.”* Our spinal discs are made up of two parts: the outer, fibrous part known as the annulus or annular ring; and the inner part, which is a jelly-like nucleus that absorbs shocks to the spine.
-Think of your discs as if they were jelly donuts which act as the shock absorbers of your spine.
+Think of your discs as if they were jelly donuts, which act as the shock absorbers of your spine.

-When a herniated disc occurs, what happens is that the mechanical forces from the rear-end car impact tear the annulus (the outer wall of the donut) and some of the jelly-like nucleus pushes or extrudes into vertebral space.
-The resulting disc protrusion often irritates a nearby spinal nerve causing signs and symptoms of numbness, tingling, discomfort and pain.
+When a herniated disc occurs, what happens is that the mechanical forces from the rear-end car impact tear the annulus (the outer wall of the donut) and some of the jelly-like nucleus pushes or extrudes into the vertebral space.
+The resulting disc protrusion often irritates a nearby spinal nerve, causing signs and symptoms of numbness, tingling, discomfort and pain.

 The MRI study of the cervical, thoracic or lumbar spine performed at the right time can be the gold standard for diagnosing an acute herniated disc ninety-two percent (92%) of the time.
 An MRI study involves radio waves, a magnetic field and a computer to create image of the spine and surrounding tissues.
 Our attorneys know how to read and review MRI images from a legal point of view.
 If your attorney does not understand how an MRI is read and interpreted, then you can lose your case.